 No – if the narrator in the video describes all the actions and graphic elements portrayed in the video.
-If a video does not portray content through visuals it does not need audio descriptions, but the video would require captioning.
+If a video does not represent content through visuals, it does not need audio descriptions, but the video would require captioning.

 Create separate videos: The second-best option is to create two versions of the video.
 The first can include the original audio for the video.
-The second video can include the audio description track.
+The second video can consist of the audio description track.

 Two audio tracks: The last option is to have two audio tracks attached to the video and allow users to choose between the original audio and audio description.

 Audio descriptions can be implemented using HTML5 elements.
-Essentially, this method is not record by an audio describer, but the script is embedded so that assistive technology is able announce the content to users.
+Essentially, this method is not recorded by an audio describer, but the script is embedded so that assistive technology is able to announce the content to users.

-Example: The following is an example of a Web Video Text Tracks text file from Terrill Thompson’s blog, an accessibility specialists from the University of Washington.
+Example: The following is an example of a Web Video Text Tracks text file from Terrill Thompson’s blog, an accessibility specialist from the University of Washington.
 Audio Description Example

 00:00:00.000 --> 00:00:05.000